 Andrew Hale (Bsc, ISCP.Dip.Canine.Prac) is the owner, principal trainer and behaviourist at Train Positive.
 He is the proud owner of three wonderful dogs – two of which came to him with behavioural problems so he knows what it is like to live with and train dogs with difficult issues.
 As well as a Bsc (Hons) he also holds various diplomas in animal and canine behaviour.
-He is a Certified Canine Behaviourist and is a full member of the Association of INTOdogs, a member organisation of the Animal Behaviour Training Council.
-He has also attended many workshops by the Institute of Modern Dog Trainers and attended many seminars given by the worlds leading behaviour experts.
-Andrew is a team member of the internationally renowned International School of Canine Psychology from where he gained his Level 5 Diploma in Canine Behaviour.
-Andrew provides the behavioural support to the RSPCA and is approved to attend events held by the Blue Cross and is the only local behaviourist used by them.
+He is a Certified Animal Behaviourist and Certified Canine Behaviourist.
+He a trustee of the Association of INTOdogs (www.intodog.org), and a team member at the International Companion Animal Network.
+Andrew is also a team member of the internationally renowned International School of Canine Psychology.
+Andrew provides the behavioural support to Animals in Distress and is approved to attend events held by the Blue Cross and is the only local behaviourist used by them.
+He also works closely with the team at Dogs Trust.
+He is also the behavioural consultant for Pet Remedy.

 I am proud to work alongside other great trainers who support the business and take referrals from us.
 Below are details of these great professionals.